wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-flywheel-walkthrough.rst

 Modeling Our Flywheel
 ---------------------

-:ref:`Recall <docs/software/advanced-controls/state-space/state-space-intro:What is state-space notation>` that continuous state-space systems are modeled using the following system of equations:
+:ref:`Recall <docs/software/advanced-controls/state-space/state-space-intro:What is State-Space Notation?>` that continuous state-space systems are modeled using the following system of equations:

 .. math::
     \dot{\mathbf{x}} &= \mathbf{A}\mathbf{x} + \mathbf{B}\mathbf{u} \\